-Any member of staff who is concerned about the mental health or wellbeing of a pupil should speak to the Mental Health Lead in the first instance.
-If there is a fear that the pupil is in danger of immediate harm then the normal child protection procedures should be followed with an immediate referral to the Designated Child Protection Office staff or the head teacher.
+Any member of staff who is concerned about the mental health or wellbeing of a pupil should speak to the Mental Health Lead or SENCO in the first instance.
+If there is a fear that the pupil is in danger of immediate harm then the normal child protection procedures should be followed with an immediate referral to the Designated Safeguarding Lead (DSL), the head teacher or member of the Safeguarding Team.
 If the pupil presents a medical emergency then the normal procedures for medical emergencies should be followed, including alerting the first aid staff and contacting the emergency services if necessary.

-Where a referral to CAMHS is appropriate, this will be led and managed by Jayne Fisher, Mental Health Lead.
-This may be following a consultation with the Mental Health Support Team staff where pupil's cases are discussed and advice and support is put in place.
-Children may work with a member of the MHST in school or a referral to CAMHS may be recommend.
+Where a referral to CAMHS is appropriate, this will be led and managed by Jayne Fisher, SENCO.
+This may be following a consultation with the Schools Link Service or Mental Health Support Team staff where pupils' cases are discussed and advice and support is put in place.
+Children may work with a member of the MHST or SLS in school or a referral to CAMHS may be recommended.
 Guidance about referring to CAMHS is provided in Appendix D.